vesuxyz/docs/docs/explore/whitepaper.md

 ## Summary

-Vesu is a new DeFi lending protocol that offers unmatched efficiency, scalability and security.
+Vesu is a novel fully open and permissionless DeFi lending protocol.
 At its core, Vesu builds on the pooled liquidity model on which DeFi and its most successful lending protocols run, but in a fully permission-less and immutable manner.
 Instead of an inefficient and vulnerable governance process, Vesu allows the market to create new lending pools and find an equilibrium state around liquidity distribution.
 Vesu achieves this with features like an adaptive interest rate model, lending pool fail-safe mechanisms, and most importantly, pool extensions.
 The latter allows developers to innovate new lending pool features and build their own borrower and lender experiences on top of Vesu.
 In short, Vesu aspires to be the credibly neutral lending settlement layer that DeFi deserves.

 ## 1. Introduction